 - To review out care to make sure that it is of the highest standard

 Through sharing information ethically and lawfully the NHS is able to improve its understanding of the most important health needs and the quality of the treatment and care provided.

-Your information is only accessed by authorized persons and not disclosed unless necessary.
+We have the power to collect information under the Health & Social Care Act 2012.
+Your information is only accessed by authorised persons and not disclosed to other organisations.
 We will never share your personal information unless a legal basis has been identified for the different purposes of sharing or we have obtained your explicit consent.

 Further information about the way in which the NHS uses personal confidential data and your rights in that respect can be found at the links below:

 This guarantee is a commitment that NHS organisations and those providing care on behalf of the NHS will use records about you in ways that respect your rights and promote your health and wellbeing. http://systems.digital.nhs.uk/rasmartcards/documents/crg.pdf

 The Constitution establishes the principles and values of the NHS in England.
 It sets out rights to which patients, public and staff are entitled, and pledges which the NHS is committed to achieve, together with responsibilities, which the public, patients and staff owe to one another to ensure that the NHS operates fairly and effectively. https://www.gov.uk/government/publications/the-nhs-constitution-for-england

 To share or not to share?
 Information Governance Review: